DCJ East Campus

-- If directed to do so at your intake, go on-line and sign up for MONITOR CONNECT.
-As explained, you are required to report either on-line or by phone regularly to this program.
+- You are required to report either on-line or by phone regularly to this program.
 If you do not report as required, your probation officer will be notified and appropriate action will be taken.

 Where can I get a copy of my police report and DMV (driving) record?

 Get your police report from your attorney, or from the police agency that cited/arrested you for the DUII.
 The agency will charge you for the copy; ask them how much, and how to pay for it.

 Go to any full service DMV office and request a copy of your driving record; the DMV will charge you a small fee.